 In the newer redeveloped areas around the main College building some of the original trees still stand with underplantings of spring bulbs next to the inner lawn.
 Other newer plantings comprise the Hall border, largely of Mediterranean shrubs, and commemorative trees, while outside the College the Grange Road silver birches and the Herschel Road plantings of shrubs now flourish with an extensive display of bulbs along the Grange Road frontage in the spring.

 Chair of the Gardens Committee

-Head Gardener Guy Fuller, Dr Martin Brett, Desmond O'Grady, George Coupe and 'The Gardens of Cambridgeshire' by Cambridge Gardens Trust.
+The late Dr Stephen Trudgill - former Chair of the Gardens Committee, Mr Guy Fuller - Head Gardener, Dr Martin Brett, Mr Desmond O'Grady, Cdr.
+George Coupe and 'The Gardens of Cambridgeshire' by Cambridge Gardens Trust.